jordansds/Archipelago_TWW3_Alt/README.md

 This is an alternate implementation of the original TWW3 world which includes all features of the original mod as well as an alternate mode that works better for syncs.

-DO NOT ENABLE BOTH THE SPHERES AND CONQUEST MODS AT THE SAME TIME.
-ONLY ENABLE THE GAMEMODE YOU SELECT IN THE YAML.
 DO NOT USE THE "ARCHIPELAGO RANDOMIZER (BETA)" MOD FROM THE STEAM WORKSHOP.

 ## How does this work?